 The AAS Laboratory Astrophysics Division invites nominations for its 2020 awards: the Laboratory Astrophysics Prize, the Early Career Award, and the Dissertation Prize.

-Congratulations to the winners of the latest Chambliss Astronomy Achievement Student Award poster competition from the 227th AAS meeting!
+Congratulations to the 66 winners of the Chambliss Astronomy Achievement Student Awards poster competition from the latest AAS meeting in Seattle!

-Eight winners and six honorable mentions will receive support to present their dissertation talks at the 227th AAS meeting in Kissimmee, Florida, in January.
+Ten winners and five honorable mentions will receive support to present their dissertation talks at the 233rd AAS meeting in Seattle, WA, in January.
+Congratulations to all!

-Nominations for AAS prizes and awards for 2016 are due in the Secretary's office by 30 June 2015.
-Thanks to a recent Council vote, these prizes and awards are now open to self-nominations.
+Nominations for most AAS prizes and awards for 2019 are due in the Secretary's office by 30 June 2018.
+As has been true for several years now, these prizes and awards are open to self-nominations.